mattbierner/blog.mattbierner.com/_posts/2015-02-07-stupid-template-tricks-pride-and-parser-combinators-part-one.md

 This post covers the first part of a simplified, but fairly powerful, library of compile time [parser combinators][parsercomb].
 From a small set of core parser combinators, complex parsers can be constructed and run at compile time against programmer defined strings.
 The complete code is [available on Github][src] (including a sneak peek at part 2).

 # Presenting the Parser Combinator
-The C++ template system is a functional language, albeit one masked by layers or hideous syntax, so it makes sense to choose a functional approach to parsing.
+The C++ template system is a functional language, albeit one masked by layers of hideous syntax, so it makes sense to choose a functional approach to parsing.
 [Parser combinators][parser combinators] fit our needs perfectly.
 They are easy to implement, yet powerful and flexible, and they can provide good error reporting to boot.

 So, before descending into the madness that is C++ template metaprogramming, it may help to very briefly review the concepts behind parser combinators.
 Most of this post is based on [Bennu][bennu], a parser combinator library I wrote in Javascript, which itself is heavily based on [Parsec][parsec].
 Check out either of those projects for more examples.